dweekly/docs/pages/integrations/appsflyer.md

 ### What does it look like?

 Branch events will appear on the AppsFlyer dashboard, in the overview page.
-Scroll to the `Aggregated Performance Report` section, and you'll notice Branch led attributions fall under the name `branch_int`.
+Scroll to the <notranslate>**Aggregated Performance Report**</notranslate> section, and you'll notice Branch led attributions fall under the name `branch_int`.

 ![image](/_assets/img/pages/integrations/appsflyer/appsflyer.png)